davidcoles/vc5/README.md

 * ✅ Minimally invasive; does not require any modification of iptables rules on server
 * ✅ No modification of backend servers beyond adding the VIP to a loopback device
 * ✅ Health-checks run against the VIP on backend servers, not their real addresses
-* ✅ HTTP/HTTPS, half-open SYN probe and UDP/TCP DNS healthchecks
+* ✅ HTTP/HTTPS, half-open SYN probe and UDP/TCP DNS healthchecks built in
 * ✅ As close as possible to line-rate 10Gbps performance
 * ✅ In-kernel code execution with XDP/eBGP; native mode drivers bypass sk_buff allocation
 * ✅ (D)DoS mitigation with fast early drop rules